 Michael D. Mitzenmacher

-Ph.D., computer science, University of California at Berkeley C.A.S., mathematics, Cambridge University
+Ph.D., computer science, University of California, Berkeley; C.A.S., mathematics, University of Cambridge

 Summary of Experience

-Professor Mitzenmacher's research interests include the design and analysis of algorithms, networks and data transmission, computer security, information theory, and the use of encryption.
-He has consulted for technology companies and research laboratories, including Adverplex (Cogolabs), Akamai, AT&T, Digital Fountain, eHarmony, Fluent Mobile (Fiksu), Google, Huawei, ITA Software, JobSync, Microsoft, Mitsubishi Research Laboratories, and Yahoo.
-In addition, he has served as an expert witness on software and intellectual property issues in several cases, including testimony in multiple trials.
-Professor Mitzenmacher has authored or co-authored over 200 conference and journal publications on a variety of topics, including algorithms for the Internet, efficient hash-based data structures, erasure and error-correcting codes, power laws, and compression.
-He has also published a textbook on randomized algorithms and probabilistic techniques in computer science.
+Professor Mitzenmacher’s research interests include the design and analysis of algorithms, networks and data transmission, computer security, information theory, and the use of encryption.
+He has consulted to technology companies and research laboratories such as Adverplex (Cogo Labs), Akamai, AT&T, Digital Fountain, eharmony, Fluent Mobile (Fiksu), Google, Huawei, ITA Software, JobSync, Microsoft, Mitsubishi Electric Research Laboratories, and Yahoo!.
+He has also served as an expert witness on software and intellectual property issues in several cases, and provided testimony in multiple trials.
+Professor Mitzenmacher has authored or coauthored over 200 conference and journal publications on a variety of topics, including algorithms for the internet, efficient hash-based data structures, erasure and error-correcting codes, power laws, and compression.
+He is also the coauthor of Probability and Computing, a textbook on randomized algorithms and probabilistic techniques in computer science.
 His work on low-density parity-check codes shared the 2002 IEEE Information Theory Society Best Paper Award and won the 2009 ACM SIGCOMM Test of Time Award.
-Prior to joining Harvard, Professor Mitzenmacher worked as a research scientist at Digital Systems Research Center, where he worked on information retrieval on the Web, erasure codes, error-correcting codes, on-line algorithms, and load balancing.
+Prior to joining the Harvard faculty, Professor Mitzenmacher was a research scientist at Digital Equipment Corporation’s Systems Research Center, where he worked on information retrieval on the web, erasure and error-correcting codes, online algorithms, and load balancing.